alanKhosro/eGo/README.md

 *BTW: This booklet is in progress.
-If you would like to participate email me alan.khosro at gmail.*
+If you would like to contribute email me alan.khosro at gmail.*

-# iGo: Golang for idiots
+# Golang: Programming with Go for beginners
 Go is simple by "design".
-You may say Go is an orthodox religion in programming and software development that denies or rejects most of the recent advancement and conventions.
-You may also say it is Zen of the software development world.
+You may say Go is an orthodox religion that denies most of the recent advancement and conventions in software development.
+You may also say it is Zen for software development.
 If you think very sophisticated, you are overthinking in Goland.
-It needs no education but it is not very easy to use either.
+It needs not much education but it is not very easy to use it either.
+It is not for casual developer, it aims for smart and elegant software development.

-Python is easy and convenient (comformist), C++/C#/Java are theoritically advanced (academician), C/Pascal is old-style (orthodox), R/Matlab/SQL are niche players (focused), JS/VBasic/Ruby are supporting lnaguages (UX), Go is Zen for software development (Genuine).
+Python is easy and convenient (comformist), C++/C#/Java are theoritically advanced (academician), C/Pascal are old-style (orthodox), R/Matlab/SQL are niche players (focused), JS/VBasic/Ruby are supporting lnaguages (Auxulary), Go is for genuine programming (Zen).

-It has a genuis way to implement parallelism, inheritance, safety, and modularity: four destruptive concepts in the last four decades.
+It has a genuis way to implement parallelism, inheritance, safety, and modularity: four destruptive concepts in the last four decades after the inception of C.

-To learn Go, you need to think simple like a Zen students.
-Forget every sophisticated concept like object, class, polymorphism, asynchronism, ...
+To learn Go, you need to think simple like a Zen master.
+Forget sophisticated concept like object, class, polymorphism, asynchronism, generics, encapsulation, oop, ...

-This booklet aimed programmers with little knowledge in programming and will not use sophisticated concepts.
-It is an idiot guide written by an idiot programmer for all other idiot programmers.

-This booklet encourage you to use the following resourced along with this booklet:
+This booklet for programmers with little (or no) knowledge in programming and it will avoid unnecessary, sophisticated concepts.
+This booklet encourages you to use the following resources along with this booklet:
 - [A Tour Of Go](tour.golang.org): It is an amazing source to learn basics of Go.
 I assume you already had a tour of go, if not, do not miss it.
 - [Go Playground](play.golang.org): Whenever you want to test and learn, you can use this playground.
 We use it throughout this booklet.
 - [Effective Go](golang.org/doc/effective_go.html): After reading this booklet, whenver you need to learn more, effective Go is an effective source.
 - [Go Standard Packages](godoc.org/-/go): Go's documentation for standard packages is developed to show how Go works in practice.
 After you advanced a little, use this source as an ultimate learning resource.

 ******************
 ## Hello World